 Create Ads that Following Instagram/Facebook Best Practices

-Each different ad type that you can run on Facebook/Instagram has its own set of best practices.
+Each different ad type that you can run on Facebook or Instagram has its own set of best practices.
 To ensure your money is well spent, review them for each type of ad your run and make sure your creative sticks to them.

-Following Facebook/Instagram best practices will ensure your ad has a higher relevancy score (which can reduce costs – although this is being phased out) and makes it more likely that your ad will be engaged with by your target audience.
+Following Facebook or Instagram's best practices will ensure your ad has a higher relevancy score which can reduce costs –although this is being phased out, and makes it more likely that your ad will be engaged with by your target audience.

 Why Run Facebook and Instagram Ads?

 This is going to raise the price of running ads on these platforms.
-Its simple supply and demand – There’s only so much ad space Facebook can sell.
+Its simple supply and demand –and there’s only so much ad space Facebook can sell.